-In a high turnover industry- recruitment, training, and performance appraisals specific to multicultural workforce are ad hoc, needs-based activities which usually don't fall into their scope of formal policies through a HR department.
+In a high turnover industry- recruitment, training, and performance appraisals specific to

 "Managers adopt informal practices in the absence of formal policies and legislative guidance or sometimes in association with them."

 "The study found a positive relationship between informal identity conscious practices and the innovation and financial effectiveness of a hotel."